zorael/lu/README.md

 assert(title == "Foo Bar");
 assert(overflow == [ "tag1", "tag2", "tag3", "tag4" ]);

+/+
+    splitWithQuotes splits a string into multiple parts, where multiple words enclosed between quotes are counted as one word.
+The quotes are removed from the result.
+The delimiter is optional and defaults to whitespace.
+ +/
 immutable intoArray = quoted.splitWithQuotes();
 assert(intoArray.length == 8);
 assert(intoArray[1] == "John Doe");